 One common myth is that cat's suck the baby's breath.
 This is untrue.
 If a cat is found close to the baby's head it's more likely due to the cat seeking some warmth.
 If the above suggestions are followed, this won't happen.

-Well yes, cats sometimes do harbour disease but there are very few diseases of the cat that are zoonotic (transmissible from cat to human).
-It is fairly rare to pick up a disease from a cat, personally I believe you (or your baby) are far more likely to catch a disease from a human than a cat.
-It is recommended that you take your cat to the vet for a thorough check up before your baby is born.
-Have the vet worm your cat and check it for Ringworm.
+Cats sometimes do harbour disease but there are very few diseases of the cat that are zoonotic (transmissible from cat to human).
+It is fairly rare to pick up a disease from a cat, personally, I believe you (or your baby) are far more likely to catch a disease from another human than a cat (our daughter had to be rushed to hospital as a two week old after catching a cold from a family member).
+It is recommended that you take your cat to the vet for a thorough check-up before your baby is born.
+Have the vet worm your cat and check him for ringworm.
 Ensure you stick to a regular worming and de-fleaing regime.
 Keeping your cat indoors and away from roaming cats is your safest way to keep your cat disease and parasite free.
+It is probably a good idea not to adopt a kitten at this time.

-Ringworm: This is caused by a fungi, not a worm.
+Ringworm: This is caused by fungi, not a worm.
 It is more a nuisance than a danger.
-It can sometimes be hard to eliminate from the environment, however with stringent cleaning and the use of anti-fungal creams it is can be cleared up.
+It can sometimes be hard to eliminate from the environment, however, with stringent cleaning and the use of anti-fungal creams it is can be cleared up.
 Again, if your cat is indoors and has had the all clear from your vet, there is little chance of you or your baby catching this.
+Ringworm is more common in kittens and cats living in overcrowded conditions.

 Rabies: Rabies isn't a problem in Australia.
-Most (if not all) cats in countries with Rabies regularly vaccinate their cats, it is very rare for a cat to catch Rabies.
+Most (if not all) cats in countries with rabies regularly vaccinate their cats, it is very rare for a cat to catch the disease.

 Cat Scratch Disease: This is caused by a bacteria called Bartonella henselae.
 This is rarely a problem in people with a healthy immune system, it is most often seen in immunocompromised people.
 Antibiotic treatment of you and your cat usually clears up this infection.